 \section{Discussion}

-The influence spreading model serves as a versatile framework to investigate properties of various complex networks as it also allows for directed unidirectional or bidirectional edges and any edge probabilities to be used.
-In this article, however, we have studied undirected networks, where all edge probabilities are assumed to be equal.
-This setting has given us a controlled environment, where the effect of the edge probability can be captured more easily.
-We have also developed an understanding of how the influence spreading model behaves when the edge probability is varied.
+The influence spreading model provides a flexible framework for studying a wide range of complex networks, as it supports directed and undirected edges as well as arbitrary edge probabilities.
+In this study, we focus on undirected networks with equal edge probabilities, which provides a controlled setting to isolate the effects of edge probability variation and understand the behavior of the model as this parameter changes.

-All experiments performed in Sections \ref{krackhardt}, \ref{small_net}, and \ref{ism_random} were performed using the maximum allowed walk length $L_{max} = 20$.
-We also performed all these experiments for shorter and longer maximum allowed walk lengths.
-The effect of the maximum length of allowed walk is that the reversing ranking behavior in the in-centrality occurs earlier if walks are allowed to be longer than the length of $20$, and reversing occurs later if walks are only allowed to be shorter than the length of $20$.
-In general, a longer $L_{max}$ increases the probability of influencing others, as it allows more walks within the network.
-In \cite{kuikka2022efficiency}, the effect of varying the maximum allowed walk length was discussed in detail (the article used the term path instead of walk while retaining the meaning of walk as defined in this article).
+All experiments in Sections~\ref{krackhardt} and~\ref{ism_random} were conducted using a maximum walk length of $L_{max}=20$.
+Additional experiments with shorter and longer walk lengths show that allowing longer walks causes the reversing behavior in in-centrality rankings to occur earlier, whereas restricting walk length delays this effect.
+In general, increasing $L_{max}$ raises the probability of influence by permitting a greater number of walks.
+The impact of varying the maximum allowed walk length has been discussed in detail in~\cite{kuikka2022efficiency}, where the term path was used with the same meaning as walk in this article.

-In this study, we have only presented the complex contagion version of the influence spreading model.
-For random networks produced by the Erd\H{o}s-R\'enyi, Watts-Strogatz, and Barab\'asi-Albert models, the complex contagion process results in in-centrality and out-centrality values being positively correlated for low edge probabilities.
-As the edge probability is increased, eventually this relationship between in-centrality and out-centrality completely reverses, where there exists a negative correlation between these two measures.
-It is important to emphasize that simple contagion cannot create this phenomenon since cycles are not allowed, and therefore there are the same number of paths from a source node to a target node as there are from the target node to the source node.
-In complex contagion processes, cycles act as an amplifier.
-In social networks, this amplification effect could be interpreted as an echo chamber for ideas.
+This study considers only the complex contagion version of the influence spreading model.
+For random networks generated using the Erd\H{o}s–R\'enyi, Watts– Strogatz, and Barab\'asi–Albert models, in-centrality and out-centrality are positively correlated at low edge probabilities.
+As the edge probability increases, this relationship reverses and becomes negative.
+This phenomenon cannot occur under simple contagion, where cycles are absent and the number of paths between node pairs is symmetric.
+In complex contagion, cycles act as amplifiers, which in social networks can be interpreted as echo chambers.